D. A. Sharpe

 Biographical sketch for Political constituencies

-His political service for the Republican Party of Texas dates back to 1982 where in Dallas County he served as a Precinct Chairman and Election Judge in University Park and later in North Dallas.
-He has been elected a delegate to the Texas State Republican Party Convention every even numbered year since 1988, except for 1990, when he was in Europe and in 2010 when he was in surgery.
+His political service for the Republican Party of Texas dates back to 1982 where in Dallas County he served as a Precinct 2225 Chairman and Election Judge in University Park and later in North Dallas.
+He has been elected a delegate to the Texas State Republican Party Convention every even numbered year since 1988, except for 1990, when he was in Europe and in 2012 when he was in surgery!
+(Former President George W. Bush dropped by his hospital room for a brief visit).
+He and Suzanne are Delegates in June 2018 to the Republican State Convention in San Antonio, which is the 14th time to be State Delegates since 1988.

 In 1999, Mr. & Mrs. Sharpe moved to Aurora, Wise County.
 In 2000, he was elected Chairman of the Wise County Republican Party, and again in 2002, 2004 and in 2006.
 In 2008, he stepped down to encourage new and younger leadership in the local party, which was a successful transition.